criticalumami/learngerman/basicgerman.md

 Durst haben &rarr; to be thirsty &rarr; Er hat Durst.
 Zeit haben &rarr; to be free/have time &rarr; Du hast Zeit.
 Glück haben &rarr; to be lucky &rarr; Sie haben Glück.
-Langewesle haben &rarr; to be bored &rarr; Wir haben Langeweile.
+Langeweile haben &rarr; to be bored &rarr; Wir haben Langeweile.
 Kopfschmerzen haben &rarr; to have a headache &rarr; Sie hat Kopfschmerzen.

 &nbsp;